Oatmeal Chocolate Peanut Butter Bars

 Final Word

 I hope you try making my Oatmeal Chocolate Peanut Butter Bars.
 This is a great recipe to teach our kids and grandkids how to cook or bake from scratch.
 I love hearing from those readers who try out my posted recipes.
 Let me know how your experience making and serving it went.
 I made this batch today, and it’s already gone.
 Gotta love it!
-Please keep stocking up on food products, we must if we expect to be properly prepared for emergencies.
+Please keep stocking up on food products if we expect to be adequately prepared for emergencies.
 Stay safe.
-May God Bless this world, Linda
+May God bless this world, Linda

 Do you have the nutritional facts?
 (Calories, protein, carbs, etc.) ThNk you